DHS chief McAleenan: Migrant family separations are rare

 Several Democrats asked McAleenan about Customs and Border Protection officers being part of Facebook groups that demean immigrants.

-McAleenan said those officers are under investigation, but attacks on border patrol are "unwarranted and damaging."
+McAleenan said those officers are under investigation, but attacks on the Border Patrol are "unwarranted and damaging."